 For a non-upgrade installation (no existing MySQL version installed), it possible to install MySQL using yum.

 For upgrades, it is necessary to clean up any earlier MySQL installations.
 In effect, the update is performed by removing the old installations and installing the new one.

 Additional details follow.

-For a non-upgrade installation of MySQL 5.6.11, it is possible to install using yum:
+For a non-upgrade installation of MySQL 5.6.11 or later, it is possible to install using yum:

 shell> yum install MySQL-server-NEWVERSION.linux_glibc2.5.i386.rpm

 For upgrades to MySQL 5.6.11 or later, the upgrade is performed by removing the old installation and installing the new one.
 To do this, use the following procedure:

 Remove the existing 5.6.